Chappell & Co Ltd v Nestle Co Ltd

 Chappell & Co Ltd v Nestle Co Ltd [1959] UKHL 1 is an important English contract law case, where the House of Lords confirmed the traditional doctrine that in order for a legal contract to be binding consideration must be sufficient but need not be adequate.

 Facts

 Chappell & Co. owned the copyright to "Rockin' Shoes" (by The King Brothers).
 Nestlé was giving away records of it to people who sent in three wrappers from 6d chocolate bars, as well as 1s 6d.
 The Copyright Act 1956 s 8 said a 6.25% royalty needed to be paid on the "ordinary retail selling price" to the owners of copyrights.
 Nestle said 1s 6d was the ordinary retail selling price, but Chappell & Co argued that it should be more and sought an injunction for breach of CA 1956 s 8.
 In this way the question arose as to whether the wrappers constituted partial consideration for the records.
-Mr Justice Upjohn granted an injunction, the Court of Appeal (Lords Justices Jenkins and Ormerod; Lord Justice Romer dissenting) reversed his decision, and Chappell & Co appealed.
+Mr Justice Downjohn granted an injunction, the Court of Appeal (Lords Justices Jenkins and Ormerod; Lord Justice Romer dissenting) reversed his decision, and Chappell & Co appealed.